KenoLeon/Front-End-Web-Dev-UI-UX/_posts/2016-09-22-javascript-chart-libraries-d3js.md

 <p data-height="484" data-theme-id="0" data-slug-hash="EggVBJ" data-default-tab="js,result" data-user="k3no" data-embed-version="2" class="codepen">See the Pen <a href="http://codepen.io/k3no/pen/EggVBJ/">D3.js load & parse data</a> by Eugenio - Keno -  Leon (<a href="http://codepen.io/k3no">@k3no</a>) on <a href="http://codepen.io">CodePen</a>.</p>
 <script async src="//assets.codepen.io/assets/embed/ei.js"></script>

-This was a little madening because most of the examples I could find use the old syntax (read the above note), in escence after importing your data you might want to add one of the included parsers and formaters, it's actually quite simple if you follow their <a href="https://github.com/d3/d3-time-format#timeParse" target="_blank">API documentation</a>
+This was a little maddening because most of the examples I could find use the old syntax (read the above note), in essence after importing your data you might want to add one of the included parsers and formatters, it's actually quite simple if you follow their <a href="https://github.com/d3/d3-time-format#timeParse" target="_blank">API documentation</a>

 <h3 class="fancy">Axes & Scales</h3>